The Zrínyi (Zrinski) family and the Habsburgs

-When Transylvania began to decline in the second part of the 17th century, the Habsburgs have utterly convinced themselves that the Hungarian nobles should be deprived of their wealth so they would not have money to rebel.
+When Transylvania began to decline in the second part of the 17th century, the Habsburgs utterly convinced themselves that the Hungarian nobles should be deprived of their wealth so they would not have money to rebel.
 They disregarded the harsh reality, that these very nobles and landlords were the last supporters of the impoverished warriors of the Borderland castles who were defending 1,500 kilometers of a war zone against the Turks.
 You can read about this Borderland here:

-There are countless letters which bear witness that the kings left these Borderland guards unpaid on average between 2 and 9 years of payment.
-Hungarian and Croatian warriors got two Forints a month while a foreigner mercenary received between 5-15 Forints plus food.
+There are countless letters that bear witness that the kings left these Borderland guards unpaid on average between 2 and 9 years of payment.
+Hungarian and Croatian warriors got two Forints a month while a foreign mercenary received between 5-15 Forints plus food.
 On top of that, regarding the lay of the land in Hungary, these mercenaries were mostly useless in the mobile warfare of the Frontier.
 No wonder, that the Habsburg king had to turn a blind eye to Count Zrínyi when it was reported that they sold their cattle to Italy, with the help of the Ottomans.
 Zrínyi claimed they could pay their soldiers only this way.

 The Hussars and the Hajdú soldiers were the only effective troops who could maintain the only effective hit-and-run warfare against the Ottomans who were also very good at it.
 It did not help the reputation of the western soldiers either, that in most cases these mercenaries kept surrendering the Hungarian castles when they faced a superior enemy, like in 1552 at Temesvár castle.
 Yet, it is also a generalization because there were just as many westerners who proved themselves worthy against the enemy.
 One of them was Captain John Smith (prior to his American travels):

-It is also too sad that the king’s foreign field-generals and officers developed a very negative attitude against the local soldiers and captains, hindering them as much as they could.
+It is also too sad that the king’s foreign field generals and officers developed a very negative attitude against the local soldiers and captains, hindering them as much as they could.
 Taking away their booty or disregarding their deeds in the battle, were common things to them.
 Not mentioning the damage these mercenaries have done in the villages and towns.
 Think of the hostility between General Montecuccoli and Count Zrínyi Miklós, for example; or think of General Wallenstein who killed Count Zrínyi’s father, György by giving him poison.
-We must add, that Hungarian and Croatian Hajdú soldiers had a very bad reputation about looting the countryside, too.
+We must add, that Hungarian and Croatian Hajdú soldiers had a very bad reputation for looting the countryside, too.

 No wonder, that time to time the alienated Hungarian and Croatian nobles got embittered and felt caught “between two pagans” – the Turks and the Austrians – and sometimes they decided the Ottomans were the less evil ones.
-Hungarians, just like Wallachians, Croatians, and Serbs, always had to balance delicately between these two powers, as it can be seen in cases of Prince Bocskai, Prince Bethlen, and finally Prince Thököly.
+Hungarians, just like Wallachians, Croatians, and Serbs, always had to balance delicately between these two powers, as can be seen in the cases of Prince Bocskai, Prince Bethlen, and finally Prince Thököly.
 Unlike Bocskai, the Zrínyies were Catholics and more loyal to the Emperor, than many magnates – despite all the negative and hostile attitude of the Court.